 All those who have launched the crusade to deprive Muslims of their right to live according to the divine guidance are violating their pledge of allegiance to the constitution.
 They are the ones who are posing the greatest threat to the country and they are the ones who need to be reminded that Shariah protects all that is protected by the US constitution.

 They are inconsistent in their thinking.
-On the one hand they want this freedom to be extended to Jews, Catholics, Mormons, Protestants, Hindus, Buddhists and atheists, while on the other they want only Muslims to be deprived of this freedom.
+On the one hand, they want this freedom to be extended to Jews, Catholics, Mormons, Protestants, Hindus, Buddhists and atheists, while on the other they want only Muslims to be deprived of this freedom.
 They do not want Muslims to live their lives according to their belief system.

 Their agenda is neither logical nor constitutional.
-They are acting like a hate mongering group who on the basis of their own insecurities and fear want to deprive a viable and vibrant section of American society to express its identity.
+They are acting like a hate-mongering group who on the basis of their own insecurities and fear want to deprive a viable and vibrant section of American society to express its identity.
 If they have taken such a stand against Muslims, today, there is no guaranteed that they would not repeat the same inconsistencies against others, tomorrow.
-Through their action they are tearing down the foundation of this country and human civilization.
+Through their action, they are tearing down the foundation of this country and human civilization.

-The increased interaction among human beings, the development of and growth of our world on the basis of scientific methodology and the shrinking of cultural and social differences have forced all of us to examine our own understanding of the divine message in a global and wider context.
-This does not mean that the divine words have changed, it means our horizon has broadened and our understanding of our world has expanded and the divine guidance is revealing itself in a new context to us.
+The increased interaction among human beings, the development of, and growth of our world on the basis of scientific methodology and the shrinking of cultural and social differences have forced all of us to examine our own understanding of the divine message in a global and wider context.
+This does not mean that the divine words have changed, it means our horizon has broadened and our understanding of our world has expanded and the divine guidance is revealing itself in a new context for us.
 Shariah reminds us of this ultimate reality and the Qur'an says in Surah 41:53:

-"We will show them our Signs in the (furthest) regions (of the earth), and in their own souls, until it becomes manifest to them that this is the Truth.
+"We will show them our Signs in the (furthest) regions (of the earth), and in their own souls until it becomes manifest to them that this is the Truth.
 Is it not enough that thy Lord does witness all things?"
 (Qur'an 41:53)